Spotlight on Suzanne Belperron

 The next decade would be tumultuous not just for Belperron – but for society as a whole, as Europe was plunged into war.
-In 1941, at Bernard Herz’s insistence, Suzanne purchased B. Herz and renamed the company in order to preserve it during the Nazi occupation of Paris.
-This allowed his
+In 1941, at Bernard Herz’s insistence, Suzanne purchased B. Herz and renamed the company to preserve it during the Nazi occupation of Paris.

-assets to be protected throughout the war, and although Herz was arrested and subsequently killed by the Nazis at Auschwitz, this simple act of resistance ensured that his family were left with a legacy after the war was over.
-Jean Herz, Bernard’s son, returned to Paris in 1945 to become equal partner in the company, now renamed Jean Herz-Suzanne Belperron.
+This allowed his assets to be protected throughout the war, and although Herz was arrested and subsequently killed by the Nazis at Auschwitz, this simple act of resistance ensured that his family were left with a legacy after the war was over.
+Jean Herz, Bernard’s son, returned to Paris in 1945 to become an equal partner in the company, now renamed Jean Herz-Suzanne Belperron.

 Over the ensuing decades, Belperron’s jewellery was worn by some of the most stylish women in the world.
 Elsa Schiaparelli, Diana Vreeland and the Duchess of Windsor were seen sporting Belperron designs.
 In 1963, Belperron was awarded the rank of Knight of the Legion of Honour.
 At the time, a writer in the Chicago Daily Tribune said, “What Chanel and Schiaparelli are in the French fashion world… Belperron is in the predominantly male fraternity of Paris jewellers.”
 Eleven years later, Herz and Belperron retired the business.